kwshi/slick/docs/about.md

 # About Slick

 Slick is a statically-typed, interpreted programming language.

+It melds the type safety of languages like Haskell, OCaml, and Rust with the versatility of languages like Python and Swift.

-It is designed to be simple, concise, and safe.
+Slick is designed to be simple, concise, and safe.
 Below are some features that demonstrate these values.

 ## First class functions